 The programme of the Rouen British Short-fim Festival : THIS IS ENGLAND consists of :

-fiction shorts competing for the best fiction short film award.
+fiction shorts competing for the best short film award.

 animated shorts competing for the best animation short film award.

-documentary shorts competing for the best documentary short film award.
+documentary shorts competing for the best short film award.

 The submission of a film for the official selection is done through Filmfreeway.com platform.

-The films submitted must be produced after January 1, 2017 by a company at least partly based in the United Kingdom.
+The films submitted must be produced after January 1, 2018 by a crew at least partly based in the United Kingdom.

 4. Film selection